LumenYoung/Notes/content/papers/OpenVLA a good systematic exploration of Vision Language Action Models.md

 ## Summary

-[[Deeper Dive into π0|π0]] and OpenVLA are the two most recent advancements in VLA that I have come across.
+[[Publish/papers/Deeper Dive into Pi 0|π0]] and OpenVLA are the two most recent advancements in VLA that I have come across.
 Although OpenVLA is certainly not as meticulously designed as π0, it provides good research results and insights.
 I admire the author's open-source spirit; BTW he is a first-year Ph.D. student at Stanford, and he is probably even younger than me, which is quite humbling.